dsanmartin/wildfire/README.md

 $$

 More details in:
 * **Simplified coupled atmosphere-fire model for simulation of 2D wildland fires** by Daniel San Martin & Claudio E. Torres.
+Pre-print available at: https://dx.doi.org/10.2139/ssrn.4673376

 ## Examples